 This stroller has single action brakes that are very easy to set and release with a process that is simple and foot-friendly with a press to set and release.

 The storage bin (above left) is somewhat large but it has a useful and fun access portal on the front not found on all of the competition.
 The bin fits our large diaper bag and has a limit of 10 lbs.
-This bin is very similar to that found on the Britax B-Agile 3.
 The Lively also has pockets on the back of the canopy with two small pockets and a medium zippered pocket.

-The Lively sunshade is also similar to the B-Agile with an expansive size, and a large mesh peek-a-boo window.
+The Lively sunshade has an expansive size and a large mesh peek-a-boo window.
 The peek-a-boo window has no real "cover" with only additional fabric to fold over it.
 You cannot view little ones without letting in additional airflow which could be ill-advised in colder weather.

 The 5-point harness on the Lively is only average to put on and harder to take off.
 Adjusting the harness is easier even though it is the less desirable rethread design.
 The harness has three shoulder height positions and an adjustable crotch strap.